Braces for Kids Teeth – Types, Care Tips, and Cost

 In your childhood, or even now, you may have seen kids wearing braces, even some of them who seem to have perfect teeth.
 This might make you wonder if your own child needs braces once his teeth start showing up.
-Installing children’s orthodontic braces is an important decision and needs a proper understanding of various aspects surrounding it.
+Whether or not your child needs orthodontic treatment is an important decision and needs to be taken after understanding of various aspects surrounding it.

 Why Do Children Need Braces?

-Teeth do not seem to always grow in the right manner for every child.
-Some kids might have crooked teeth, some might have overlapping teeth, or for many others teeth might seem to be crowded in a single area.
-A condition termed as malocclusion could result in upper and lower jaws being of different sizes, which could need a pair of braces for correction.
+Teeth do not seem to always erupt in the right manner in a child.
+Some kids might have crooked teeth, some might have overlapping teeth, or for many others, children may have teeth crowded in a single area.
+A condition known as malocclusion could result in an abnormal alignment of the teeth, and as a result, braces might be needed to get them into proper occlusion.

 At What Age Should Kids Get Braces?

 Braces are a tool to straighten the teeth.
-Hence, they are even used by adults as well.
+Hence, they can be used by adults as well.
 However, the effectiveness is higher in childhood since the bone structure is still under development.
 An age of 10 to 15 years is when most children have braces.
 You should speak to a dentist about when would be the right time for your child to get braces, as braces should not be used from a young age.
 If your child has misaligned teeth, you could consider other treatments like extraoral removable devices.
 But even the use of these devices might vary from one child to the other, hence checking with a dentist is a must.

-In all matters related to the teeth and braces, it is best to consult a dentist.
-Primarily, he will make astute observations around multiple aspects of the mouth such as the arrangement of the teeth, their shape, the alignment of the jaw, and so on.
-By asking your child to bite and checking the movement of the jaw, your dentist might also follow it up by asking if your child has any specific problems while talking or while eating or if there are any clicking sounds in the bone.
+In all matters related to teeth and braces, it is best to consult a dentist.
+Your child’s dentist will make sound observations around multiple aspects of the mouth such as the arrangement of the teeth, their shape, the alignment of the jaw, and so on.
+By asking your child to bite and checking the movement of the jaw, the dentist might also follow it up by asking if your child has any specific problems while talking or while eating or if there are any clicking sounds in the bone.

-In case of a further investigation, an x-ray of the mouth is carried out to check how the teeth are arranged or how the future teeth are bound to arrive.
-Making a mould of your child’s bite pattern gives a better picture of the jaw movement.
-All these help your dentist in making a decision if your child needs braces and, if so, which ones.
+In case of further investigation, an x-ray of the mouth might be suggested to check how the teeth are arranged or how the future teeth are bound to arrive.
+Taking an impression of your child’s teeth with help help the dentist in analysis the malocclusion better, and he/she or will be able to take decision if your child needs braces, and if so, which ones.

 Signs That Your Child’s Teeth May Need Braces